So far, we have covered the following in this article series:

 (Make sure the Jetpack plugin is connected to your WordPress.com account)

-Configure this section to automatically share your posts on Facebook, Tumblr, Twitter, LinkedIn, Google+, and more …
+Once this section is configured, you will be able to automatically share your posts on Tumblr, Twitter, Facebook, LinkedIn, Google+, and more …

-(Share your content automatically on various social accounts.)
+(Share your posts automatically on several social networks.)

 The Publicize feature adds a new section to your Publish box …

-Now, as soon as you publish a new post, it will automatically be shared online to all of the accounts you have set up …
+Now, as soon as you publish a new post, it will automatically get shared online to all of the accounts you have set up …

-(As soon as posts are published, they are automatically shared online.)
+(As soon as new content is published, it is automatically syndicated online.)

-To learn more about this WordPress plugin, go here: Jetpack
+To learn more about the benefits of this great plugin, go here: Jetpack Plugin

 CommentLuv